 9. Form Employee Resource Groups and Create an ERG Program

 Employee Resource Groups (ERGs) are highly valuable tools for helping employees feel visible in the workplace and are an excellent way to highlight cultural uniquenesses and diversity throughout the workplace.
 ERGs typically represent marginalized or underrepresented groups, are employee-led and are voluntary to join.
 These groups can have a profound effect across your entire organization and allow employees to take the lead in creating a sense of community, amplifying voices and driving the change that they want to see in order to form a more equitable workplace.
-Organizations will also feel the impact of their employees creating ERGs, which may lead to increased productivity and a positive impact on the ROI of the hiring process.
+Organizations will also feel the impact of their employees creating ERGs, which may lead to increased employee engagement and productivity.

 10. Foster innovation Through Passion Projects

 Employees who feel like they can contribute meaningfully to company goals and mission use their own personal skills and expertise to do so will not only feel more engaged while working, they will feel more passionate about their jobs as well.
-And with GoRemotely reporting that only 20 percent of Americans are passionate about their jobs, helping bring passion into the workplace is a key area of improvement when it comes to employee motivation.
+And with Pew Research reporting that only about half of Americans are satisfied with their jobs, helping bring passion into the workplace is a key area of improvement when it comes to employee motivation.

 Bonusly combats lack of passion by allowing employees to innovate within the workplace, reserving a week out of every quarter to allow teams to work on something outside of their day-to-day projects.
 This allows teams from across the organization to work together and support each other — even leading to new products and streamlined processes being developed.